michaelyahu/DevSecOps_Final_Project/README.md

 ## Testing Environment

 ## Unit Tests:
--Create an environment for running unit tests.
+- Create an environment for running unit tests.
--Execute unit tests to ensure the functionality of specific features.
+- Execute unit tests to ensure the functionality of specific features.

 ## Integration Test:
--Run integration tests using the Python Requests library to test the API.
+- Run integration tests using the Python Requests library to test the API.
--Integration tests serve as examples for connecting to the service and testing its functionality.
+- Integration tests serve as examples for connecting to the service and testing its functionality.